 - Add vanilla extract and chunky peanut butter and stir until combined.

-- Remove from heat and portion into individual ramekins or bowls.
+- Remove from heat and pour into serving bowl or individual ramekins.
 Serve immediately with dippers of your choice.

 Serving Size:6 Servings